qiskit-community/lindbladmpo/README.md

 with all the parameters of the model easily specified, and various initial states and observables supported.

-For detailed information browse the documentation using the links below.
+For detailed information the following sections of the documentation can be consulted:

 # Table of Contents